Hodgkin lymphoma in children

 Causes

-In children, Hodgkin lymphoma is more likely to occur between ages 15 to 19 years.
+In children, Hodgkin lymphoma is more likely to occur between the ages 15 to 19 years.
 The cause of this type of cancer is unknown.
-But, certain factors may play a role in Hodgkin lymphoma in children.
-These factors include:
+The following factors, however, may play a role in Hodgkin lymphoma in children:

 Common early childhood infections also may increase the risk.